tanyaweaver/python-dev-accelerator/source/assignments/day11/scraper.rst

 Next, we need a function ``parse_source`` to set up the HTML as DOM nodes for scraping.
 It will need to:

-* Take the response body from the previous method (or some other source)
+* Take the response body from the previous function (or the file read from disk)
 * Parse it using BeautifulSoup
 * Return the parsed object for further processing